Minimising foundation movement and damage to your house

 In moderate or severe cases, the cracking may require substantial repair work.
 Cracks more than 5 mm wide are considered significant and outside the tolerances for footing movement.
 Foundation movement may also cause bulging walls, and windows and doors that stick or distort.

-The cause of this excessive movement should be further investigated by a registered civil or structural engineer.
+The cause of this excessive movement should be further investigated by an endorsed civil or structural engineer.
 If defective work is determined and it can be attributed to the actions of your builder, then the builder will be responsible for any necessary remedial works and repairs.

 Ways to prevent foundation movement